Fen747/bativigie-script/README.md

 ## Logs

-Logs can be found at `./logs/.modified_ids_xxxxxx.json` where `xxxxxx` is the timestamp used to detect documents to update Logs from the `test` database are suffixed with `.test.json`
+Logs can be found at `./logs/.modified_ids_xxxxxx.json` where `xxxxxx` is the timestamp used to detect documents to update.

+Logs from the `test` database are suffixed with `.test.json`